mozilla-releng/relengdocs/procedures/mobile_automation_setup.rst

 substitute your product's name in (replacing spaces with hyphens), e.g.:
 ``reference-browser`` or ``fenix``.

+Ideally, we shouldn't use the below docs, but instead use pushapk in taskgraph.

 Note: we don't need to explicitly "create" scopes in Taskcluster.
 We'll simply tell Taskcluster that our hook *has* some scopes, then later we'll tell it that we'll need those scopes to run our builds.